 December to February.
 Summer maximum temperature: 32 degrees.
 Overnight minimum: 18 degrees.

 June to August.
 Winter maximum temperature: 23 degrees.
 Overnight minimum: 5 degrees.

 Rainfall.
 The majority of rain falls in Summer with Nov/Dec/Jan/Feb receiving approximately 90mm/month.

 How to access Cania Gorge National Park.

 We drove the length of the Burnett Highway, starting 7 km south of Rockhampton and finishing in Nanango.
 I will be posting on this drive in the future.
-Having dropped in at Biloela for tourist information, coffee and a bottle of red for the campfire that night, then drove south following signs and turning off to Moonford and the gorge.
+Having dropped in at Biloela for tourist information, coffee and a bottle of red for the campfire that night, we then drove south following signs and turning off to Moonford for the gorge.